The future must be powered by 100% clean energy. Our mission is to reduce the impact from oil and gas methane emissions until we get there.

 The MiQ team is made up of international experts from across the energy industry, traders, environmentalists, engineers, policymakers and researchers.

-Chathu is a manager in Rocky Mountain Institute’s Industry programme, focusing on accelerating efforts to reduce methane emissions from global oil and gas supply chains.
-Prior to joining RMI, she worked at Origin Energy Australia for 7 years as a technical adviser, managing upstream environmental risk and compliance, specialising in integrated water management, chemical contaminants and air pollution mitigation.
+Lara is a manager in RMI’s Climate Intelligence program, focusing on accelerating efforts to reduce greenhouse gas emissions from global oil and gas supply chains.
+Prior to joining RMI, she worked at Mercury NZ and Ormat Technologies Inc as a technical expert, managing exploration and development, process chemistry, operational efficiency and environmental compliance.

 Senior Advisor, SYSTEMIQ

-Georges Tijbosch is a Senior Advisor at SYSTEMIQ, working in partnership with Rocky Mountain Institute to develop a market-based solution for methane-certified and differentiated gas.
+Georges Tijbosch is a Senior Advisor at SYSTEMIQ, working in partnership with RMI to develop a market-based solution for methane-certified and differentiated gas.

 He is the former Director of Origination at Centrica, where he managed the team responsible for Centrica’s large gas and power transactions.
 These included strategic gas supply deals, a €200m acquisition of Danish power trader NEAS Trading, and European green certificate power deals.